 As you unload the pieces to your steel building it is important to make sure that pieces are accounted for, a missing piece, not matter how small, will compromise the overall stability and longevity of your building.
 Each shipment should come with a master inventory list from the manufacturer.
 Make sure you receive this list from the delivery crew upon arrival and use it to cross-check all pieces have arrived as your building is being unloaded, as some kits such as garage buildings, come with many pieces.
 Also, make sure to go through and thoroughly inspect each piece upon arrival.
 After items are taken off the truck most manufacturers have a very small window of time in which faulty parts can be replaced penalty free.
 The further along in the building process you are the harder it is to remove and replace individual pieces.

 Insulation is one of the most important components for maintaining a proper temperature within your steel building.
 Damaged or weakened insulation can allow harmful moisture to build up in your steel structure, as well dramatically decreasing the effectiveness of your building’s cooling and heating system driving up energy costs.
 Insulation that is wet, torn or damaged in any way will allow moisture to seep into your building and condense in the insulation decreasing its effectiveness and also potentially causing rust buildup.
 More Options for Steel or Metal Building Insulation.

 Properly Store Materials

-Throughout the construction process it is important to make sure that all project pieces and tools are properly stored and cared for.
-If you live in area prone to rain, extreme heat or unpredictable weather conditions make sure all building pieces and insulation are fully covered and secured from unwanted movement.
+Throughout the construction process, it is important to make sure that all project pieces and tools are properly stored and cared for.
+If you live in an area prone to rain, extreme heat or unpredictable weather conditions make sure all building pieces and insulation are fully covered and secured from unwanted movement.

 Tips for Maintaining your Steel Building After Construction